wknishio/variable-terminal/doc/readme.txt

 * JSpeex by Horizon Wimba, for Speex audio communication
 * Concentus Java by Logan Stromberg, for Opus audio communication
 * client-side Throttle by James Edwards, for network data rate limiter
-* DirectRobot by Killer99@rune-server.ee, for better screen capture
+* DirectRobot by Killer99 from rune-server.ee, for better screen capture
 * PortMapper by Kasra Faghihi(offbynull) for PCP port forwarding support
 * Lanterna by mabe02 for graphical console
 * Sixlegs Java PNG Decoder for PNG decoding